My Raspberry Pi 400 Keyboard Computer

 cat /sys/block/sda/device/scsi_disk/*/provisioning_mode

 I've never seen it read as "unmap" when first booting up and, as soon as I execute "fstrim" manually, it changes to "disabled".
-It can be fixed with this code:
+You can fix it using this code:

 sudo -s echo unmap | tee /sys/block/sda/device/scsi_disk/*/provisioning_mode